The group is composed of the following.

 - Share findings with the Ohio Craft Brewers Association to promote advances in quality, and encourage other state’s growers to do the same with their affiliated brewers associations.

 May-July 2018.
-I bought supplies, met with participants to confirm procedures and deliver supplies.
+Bought supplies, met with participants to confirm procedures and deliver supplies.

 July-September 2018.
-Growers picked a 60 gram sample of designated varieties weekly, commencing five weeks after variety bloom (the time needed to reach early maturity).
+Dry Matter Grower Instructions Growers picked a 60 gram sample of designated varieties weekly, commencing five weeks after variety bloom (the time needed to reach early maturity).
 Each vacuum sealed a 30 gram sample of each variety, and shipped to a testing lab for analysis.
-Growers also dried 30 grams to 8-10% moisture, vacuum sealed, labelled and froze for later use at a brewers’ sensory evaluation panel.
-This year, weather patterns were unusual, leading to several growers being unable to participate as harvest came weeks earlier than anticipated.
-Those remaining harvest samples and testing will be conducted this summer.
+Sample Lab Report AAR Labs Growers also dried 30 grams to 8-10% moisture, vacuum sealed, labelled and froze for later use at a brewers’ sensory evaluation panel.
+In 2018, weather patterns were unusual, leading to several growers being unable to participate as harvest came weeks earlier than anticipated.

 October-November 2018.
-I compiled the lab results of each variety in a data table, determining when each reached its peak values for five data points important to brewers, according to moisture content.
+Compiled the lab results of each variety in a data table, determining when each reached its peak values for five data points important to brewers, according to moisture content.

-Summer 2019: Complete testing that was not completed in summer 2018.
+Summer 2019.
+Completed testing that was not completed in summer 2018.

 Educational & Outreach Activities

-We have, however, made our study goals and expected outcomes widely known in the Ohio hop growing and craft brewing communities, where there is much interest for its usefulness and
+Prior to beginning, we made our study goals and expected outcomes widely known in the Ohio hop growing and craft brewing communities, where there is much interest for its usefulness.
+Hop growing is still fairly new to the Midwest, and best practices are still being established.

-We will develop a flyer, presentation and video with all lab data and brewer sensory evaluations, clearly identifying the window of optimal harvest timing for each variety by chemistry and aroma based on lab tests and brewer evaluations and publish this for use by brewers and growers.
+We developed a flyer and presentation with all lab data and brewer sensory evaluations, clearly identifying the window of optimal harvest timing for each variety by chemistry and aroma based on lab tests and brewer evaluations and publish this for use by brewers and growers.

-We will share all this information through the Ohio Hop Growers Guild’s website and Facebook pages, and also on a Facebook national hop growers’ forum that has over 1800 members.
-As partners of the Hops Research program at the Ohio State University, we will share with them and through Ohio State’s email listserve.
+We shared all this information through the Ohio Hop Growers Guild’s website and Facebook pages, and also on a Facebook national hop growers’ forum that has over 1800 members.
+As partners of the Hops Research program at the Ohio State University, we shared with them and through Ohio State’s email listserve.
 We will share with the Hop Growers of America Small Grower Council, which will make it available to statewide associations in Indiana, Kentucky, Michigan, Nebraska, New York, Virginia and Wisconsin.
 We will make results and videos of the lab and sensory evaluation available on request.
-We will also present our findings at the Ohio State University’s annual Hops Conference.
-As allied members of the Ohio Craft Brewers Association (OCBA), we will be able to publish the project and results on their social media and request to present our findings at their annual conference.
+Optimal Harvest Timing flyer We presented our findings at the 7th annual Ohio Hops Conference.
+As allied members of the Ohio Craft Brewers Association (OCBA), we presented preliminary findings at their 2020 annual conference, published the project and results on their social media and will include our findings in a formal presentation at their annual conference in 2021.

 Our early (and incomplete) data indicates that there are very clear patterns in the levels of desirable chemical levels (hop alpha acids and beta acids).